We are committed to providing an accessible user experience for all website visitors.

 Up to $1,500 Onboard Cash Exclusive + No Booking Fees!

-When you picture Walt Disney World, you might first picture the famous Cinderella Castle and other elements of classic fantasy.
+When you think of Walt Disney World, you might first picture the famous Cinderella Castle and other elements of classic fantasy.
 Magic Kingdom is often the first thing people think of with the resort.
-And best yet, Walt Disney World (and Magic Kingdom) is currently celebrating its 50th anniversary!
-This makes it the perfect time to visit the Most Magical Place on Earth.
-If it's your first time headed to the park or it's been a few years, here's everything to know about Magic Kingdom!
+It is quintessentially "Disney" and is truly magical!
+From classic rides like Haunted Mansion and "it's a small world" to newer attractions like Seven Dwarfs Mine Train and TRON Lightcycle Run, there is something for all ages.
+If it's your first time headed to the park or it's been a few years, here's everything to know about Magic Kingdom.

 Magic Kingdom Park opened in 1971 as the beginning of Walt Disney World Resort.
 It's where you'll find the iconic Cinderella Castle and nostalgic attractions such as Dumbo and "it's a small world."
 You'll find similarities to Disneyland Park and even different versions of the same rides such as Big Thunder Mountain and Pirates of the Caribbean.
 The park is timeless and full of fantasy and magic — truly the most "Disney" of the resort's theme parks.